TheTekton337/pntkl-rfc/RFCs/0001-cp-rnra.md

 ## 1. Introduction

-This initial version of the Communication Protocol with Turbo Module Integration for React and React Native Applications (CP-RNRA) incorporates the integration with React Native's Turbo Modules, emphasizing a standardized, efficient communication strategy for web content and native applications.
-By leveraging the capabilities of Turbo Modules, the protocol facilitates direct and typed data passing, optimizing performance and enhancing the user experience in React Native applications.
+This initial version of the Communication Protocol with Turbo Module Integration for React and React Native Applications (CP-RNRA) emphasizes a standardized, efficient communication strategy for web content and native applications.
+It serves as the foundation for any communication needs within the React and React Native ecosystem, including but not limited to user customizations as detailed in the TUCS-RNRA.

 ## 2. Background